The Isles Of Scilly, UK

-The tour operator Prestige Travel features the Isles of Scilly as part of their “Closer to Home” brochure – a selection of some of the British Isles as well parts of Scotland and Ireland.
+The tour operator Prestige Travel features the Isles of Scilly as part of their “Closer to Home” brochure – a selection of some of the British Isles as well as parts of Scotland and Ireland.
 During the crazy summer of 2020, Shubhra Halliday, from Prestige Travel recently took a break to this secret archipelago off the southwest tip of Britain.

-When an opportunity presented itself to travel to the Covid-free destination of Isles of Scilly – I jumped at the chance.
+When an opportunity presented itself to travel to the Covid-free destination of the Isles of Scilly – I jumped at the chance.

 Having worked through the last six months in travel, it was a welcome break to experience what these islands could offer.
-It opened up in July 2020 and we have seen a surge of bookings travelling during the Summer & Autumn months this year.
+It opened up in July 2020 and we have seen a surge of bookings travelling during the summer and autumn months this year.
 As you read on, you will not believe that all photos are my own from this trip – a real-life experience.

 It’s a lovely 10-minute leisurely walk from the quay to the hotel.
 With only 26 rooms in this stylish boutique hotel, it truly is home from home.

-I followed an itinerary that we use for our Escorted Tours specialising in the nature of Isles of Scilly.
+I followed an itinerary that we use for our Escorted Tours specialising in the Isles of Scilly.
 This would provide the best way of seeing the majority of the islands.

 Each day, I took a boat to the different islands.
 Each one offers something unique and different.
 Travelling to the Isles of Scilly is like travelling back in time.
 It’s laid-back, relaxed, scenic & completely tranquil.
 The waters are crystal-clear, the nature is abundant with so many species of flowers, fauna, birds & insects.